davidlmorris/debuggery/README.md

 So this section of code...
 ```
 # if DEBUG_ON
   Debuggery.println("Some text");
 # endif
 ```
 can be replaced with:
 ```
   DEBUG_PRINTLN("Some text");
 ```
 ...which is probably easier and neater.

 Note that each of these macro substitutions requires a semi colon at the end to complete the statement.
 Easy to forget.

-With one exception all of these macros when `DEBUG_ON` is not defined will be replace in the code with (void(0)) which means they will be ignored by the compiler.
+With one exception all of these macros when `DEBUG_ON` is not defined will be replaced in the code with (void(0)) which means they will be ignored by the compiler.

-The one exception is the boolean 'Overloaded operator' call to Debuggery, which will be replaced with `(true)`, so that `if(DEBUG_DEBUGGERY)` will not result in a syntax error.
+The exception is the boolean 'Overloaded operator' call to Debuggery, which will be replaced with `(true)`, so that `if(DEBUG_DEBUGGERY)` will not result in a syntax error.
 This replicates the behaviour of the default `if(Serial)` statement.
 See [Arduino if(Serial)](https://www.arduino.cc/reference/en/language/functions/communication/serial/ifserial/).
 If you do use this it would be best to wrap the use of it in an `#if DEBUG_ON ... #endif` preprocessor conditional, so the if or while statement is not unnecessarily included in the release code.

 ## Spelling